Hardness of computation of quantum invariants on 3-manifolds with restricted topology: Introduction

 \begin{remark} Hyperbolicity has historically been used as both a simplifying structure and an intermediate step for algorithms on 3-manifold, see for example \cite{kuperberg2019algorithmic,scull2021homeomorphismproblemhyperbolicmanifolds}.
 Similarly to \cite{samperton2023topological} for knots, our result proves that hyperbolicity is of no help for the computational complexity of the quantum invariant.
 On the other hand, when producing hard instances of 3-manifolds in computational topology---\eg, in complexity reduction~\cite{agol2006computational, bachman2017computing} or the construction of combinatorially involved manifolds~\cite{huszar_et_al:LIPIcs.SoCG.2023.42}---it is common to produce \emph{Haken} 3-manifolds with low genus incompressible surfaces (generally, tori).
 It is an important open question to understand the hardness of computation for non-Haken 3-manifold.
 Our result shows that the computational complexity of quantum invariants is preserved even when getting rid of low-genus incompressible surfaces. \end{remark}

 The paper is divided into four parts: a review of background material (Section \ref{sec: background}), the demonstration of some auxiliary algorithms (Section \ref{sec: algorithms}), the proof our main result (Section \ref{sec: main results}), and some illustration of its computational consequences for the hardness of computing quantum invariants (Section \ref{sec: computational consequences}).
-Appendix \ref{app: proofs} contains proofs supplementary to the main text.